ixofoundation/genesis/README_SYNC_METHODS.md

 curl -o - -L https://ixo.wasm.stavr.tech/wasm-ixod.tar.lz4 | lz4 -c -d - | tar -x -C $HOME/.ixod
 sudo systemctl restart ixod && journalctl -fu ixod -o cat
 ```

-### How It Works

-• Instead of processing all blocks from genesis, the node fetches a recent application state snapshot.
-• After downloading the state, the node starts verifying new transactions from that point.

 ### Steps